-Group accounts are prepared where an authority (the Parent) holds majority interest in a subsidiary, associates and/or joint ventures.
-The main Council statements are consolidated with the identified ventures and presented based on materiality.
+Group accounts are prepared in addition to the council financial statements where the council's interests in subsidiaries, associates and/or joint ventures are considered to be material.
 Intra-group transactions and balances are removed on a line-by-line basis.
-For 2022/23 the Council has identified 3 subsidiary companies, Broadway Living Limited, Broadway Living RP Limited and Greener Ealing Limited, which were included in the group accounts following an assessment of materiality.
+For 2022/23 the council has identified 3 subsidiary companies, Broadway Living, Broadway Living RP and Greener Ealing, which were included in the group accounts following an assessment of materiality.